htjb/nle-evidence/README.md

 My likelihood function is gaussian since the noise in the data is gaussian and I can define this with scipy.stats.
-I can analytically calcualte the evidence with scipy.integrate.quad, sample over scipy.stats.norm with Polychord and sample over the NLE with polychord too.
+I can analytically calcualte the evidence with scipy.integrate.quad, sample over scipy.stats.norm with [Polychord](https://github.com/PolyChord/PolyChordLite) and sample over the NLE with Polychord too.

-I use [anesthetic]() to get $\log Z$ from the Nested Sampling runs and plot the distributions to compare with the `quad` integration.
+I use [anesthetic](https://anesthetic.readthedocs.io/en/latest/) to get $\log Z$ from the Nested Sampling runs and plot the distributions to compare with the
+`quad` integration.
 I run the sampling over the NLE and `scipy.stats.norm` twice to check that they are reproducible.
 You can see the results below.